What is the faculty like?

 Whom do I contact if I have any further questions after interview day?

-You may contact either Dr. Shalaby, the Program Director, or Jenna Quinn, the Program Coordinator.
+You may contact either Dr. Shalaby, the Program Director, or Jenna Brown, the Program Coordinator.
 Their contact information has been provided below:

 39th and Filbert Streets, MAB 102